skyujilong/tinypng-webpack-plugin/README.md

 ```
 ### Options Description
 * key: Required, tinyPNG key
-* relativePath: not Required, to your img dir,relative to your webpack output path.
 * ext: not Required, to be compress img ext name.

 ### Defaults Options